aimhigherweb/iec_website/content/what-we-do/cataract.md

 #### What are cataracts?

-The crystalline lens in the eye is a transparent structure that helps focus light on the retina.
-A cataract is a cloudiness of this natural lens of the eye, which progresses over time and makes it difficult to see.
-This can be caused by a number of different factors.
-As the development of cataracts is usually gradual and painless, people often do not notice the slow deterioration in their vision, especially at the early stages.
-Symptoms can include blurred or hazy vision, haloes around lights, double vision, and increased sensitivity to glare.
-Cataracts mostly occur in older patients, but can be experienced by very young patients, those with past eye trauma, or a history of eye disease or steroid use.
-Diabetics will also get cataracts at a younger age than the general population.

 <div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><!--[if IE]><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/cat-wh-is-it?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe><![endif]--><!--[if !IE]> <--><object data="https://2689-2347.captiv8online.com/animations/embed/one/cat-wh-is-it?player_width=100%&player_height=100%&site_company_language=34&autostart=false" type="text/html" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;">  alt : <a href="https://2689-2347.captiv8online.com/animations/embed/one/cat-wh-is-it?player_width=100%&player_height=100%&site_company_language=34&autostart=false">Cataract: What is it?</a></object><!--> <![endif]--></div>